Our Vision for Every Child at Roundhill Primary School

 At Roundhill children will encounter these principles through everyday school life.
-We do this through different lessons ranging from Religious Education (RE), weekly news sessions to Personal, Social and Health Education (PSHE), as well as through our daily interactions with each other.
+We teach these principles through a range of lessons such as Religious Education (RE), weekly news sessions and Personal, Social and Health Education (PSHE), as well as through our daily interactions with each other.
 Listed below are some examples of how we promote British values in our school community:

 Pupil voice is significant at Roundhill Primary.
 Our pupil-elected school council plays a strong role in our school.
 They are elected by their class peers and are involved in making our school a better place to learn.

-We also have an E-Team (Equalities Team) which focuses on how we can promote equal opportunities, equity and promote diversity throughout the school.
+We have an E-Team (Equalities Team) which focuses on how we can promote equal opportunities and equity and celebrate diversity throughout our school.

-Pupil questionnaires and interviews are also conducted throughout the year.
+Pupil questionnaires and interviews are conducted throughout the year.
 The formation of the pupil councils and their active participation will sow the seeds for a more sophisticated understanding of democracy in the future.